We’re using all sorts of productivity apps designed to help us do more with less effort.

 - Organization and Prioritization: For to-do list apps, does the productivity app have a clear system for organizing and reorganizing tasks?
 For marking priorities and managing the most important tasks?

 - Accessibility: It is available on multiple operating systems?
-There are several Mac productivity apps out there that aren’t available on Android, such as Omni Focus.
+There are several Mac productivity apps out there that aren’t available on Android, such as Slite.
 However, we tried to stick with apps that are available across more devices.

 - Reporting: What kinds of reporting features does it include?
 Can you track time spent on tasks, compare productivity over time, or use analytics to measure whether it’s actually producing good results for you?